Why the Pixel 5 is still my favorite Google phone in 2022

 It’s the perfect size

 Small phones are a dying breed in our current market.
-Apple tested the waters with the iPhone 12 mini and iPhone 13 mini over the last couple of years, but that experiment seemingly failed.
-After numerous reports of disappointing sales for the mini iPhone, all signs point to Apple axing it this year in favor of a super-sized iPhone 14 Max.
+Over the last couple of years, Apple experimented with the iPhone 12 mini and iPhone 13 mini, but it appears to have failed.
+Numerous reports of the mini iPhone’s disappointing sales suggest that Apple is abandoning it this year in favor of the super-sized iPhone 14 Max.
 This is evident throughout the Android space, too.
 The Pixel 6 and 6 Pro have 6.4-inch and 6.7-inch displays, the OnePlus 10 Pro clocks in with a 6.7-inch screen, and the Galaxy S22 Ultra has a massive 6.8-inch canvas.
 Big phones are in, and there’s no evidence of that changing any time soon.

-The Pixel 5 is a wonderful exception to that rule.
+The Pixel 5 is a remarkable deviation from this norm.
 The 6-inch display may not sound tiny on paper, but the overall dimensions of the phone make it minuscule compared to more recent flagships.
 The Pixel 5 measures 144.7mm tall and 70.4mm wide.
 The Galaxy S22 Ultra?
-It’s 163.3mm tall and x 77.9mm wide.
+It’s 163.3mm tall and 77.9mm wide.

 So lightweight and comfy

 Equally important is the Pixel 5’s weight.
-Not only is it a compact smartphone, but it’s also light as a feather.
-Coming in at 155g, the Pixel 5 weighs but a fraction of its more recent Android counterparts.
+The Pixel 5 is not only a compact smartphone but also incredibly light.
+The Pixel 5, weighing just 155g, is significantly lighter than its more recent Android counterparts.
 The Pixel 6 weighs 207g, the Pixel 6 Pro is 210g, and the Galaxy S22 Ultra is a hefty 228g.
 Not only have phones gotten taller, but they’ve also gotten heavier.

 Attention to detail